-Skrudland would make the jump to the National Hockey League, playing for the storied Montreal Canadiens franchise.
-In the 1985-86 season, Skrudland would look to find his role in the organization and it was in the playoffs where he did just that.
-Skrudland would be a force during their Stanley Cup run, tallying 76 penalty minutes in 20 playoff games.
-Skrudland’s efforts helped win his first and the Montreal Canadiens’ 23rd Stanley Cup in franchise history.
-Skrudland would go on to play eight and a half seasons in La Belle Province, never missing the playoffs and being named Assistant Captain for the 1989 to 1992 seasons.
+Skrudland would make the jump to the National Hockey League the following season, playing for the Montreal Canadiens.
+He would be a force during their 1985-86 Stanley Cup playoff run, tallying 76 penalty minutes in 20 playoff games.
+Skrudland’s efforts helped win his first, and the Montreal Canadiens’ 23rd, Stanley Cup in franchise history.
+He would go on to play eight and a half seasons for the Canadiens, never missing the playoffs and being named Assistant Captain for the 1989 to 1992 seasons.
 Skrudland was later traded to the Calgary Flames during the 1992-93 season before moving to the expansion Florida Panthers the following season.
-Skrudland was named the first ever Captain in Florida Panthers history, a title which he held for four consecutive seasons.
-Skrudland would sign with the New York Rangers following the 1997 season.
-That season Skrudland was traded to the Dallas Stars.
-During the 1998-99 season, Skrudland would once again have his name etched on the Stanley Cup as Brett Hull was the overtime hero in the 1999 playoffs.
+Skrudland would be named the first ever Captain in Florida Panthers history and remained Captain for four consecutive seasons.
+In 1997, he would sign with the New York Rangers and then later that year was traded to the Dallas Stars.
+It was in Dallas, he would claim his second Stanley Cup during the 1998-99 season.
 Skrudland played in his final National Hockey League season in 1999-2000, before transitioning to a coaching position with the Calgary Flames.